flibbles/tw5-relink/README.md

 # Relink

-tw5-relink is for automatically updating tiddlers in Tiddlywiki5 when renaming.

-By default in TW5, when you rename a tiddler, it gives you the option to automatically update the `list` and `tags` field of all other tiddlers.
+By default in Tiddlywiki5, when you rename a tiddler, it gives you the option to automatically update the `list` and `tags` field of all other tiddlers.

 But what about updating a tiddler's text?
 What about other fields like `list-before` and `list-after`.
 What about other fields that are unique to my project?

-This is what relink is for.
+This is what Relink is for.
 It expands on TW5's bulk updating to allow for any customizable fields to be updated, whether they're lists, filters, or single-tiddler fields.
 In addition, relink parses through the text of all relevant tiddlers and updates prettyLinks, transclusions, widgets, and other